Oral thrush, also known as oral candidiasis, is a yeast/fungi infection of the genus Candida that develops on the mucous membranes of the mouth.

 - Linear gingival erythema – a band of inflammation running across the gums

 Tiny quantities of Candida fungus exist in various parts of our body, including the digestive system, skin, and mouth, causing virtually no problems to healthy individuals.
-In fact, C. albicans is carried in the mouths of up to 75 percent of the world’s population.
+In fact, C. albicans is carried in the mouths of up to

 However, people on certain medications, with reduced immune systems, or certain medical conditions are susceptible to oral thrush when C. albicans grows out control.